 - Women age 55+ who are at average risk should undergo mammograms every two years.

+Some women should also be screened with MRI along with mammograms.
 In general, women who are at increased risk of breast cancer should begin screening at age 40 (or earlier in some cases) and should have annual mammograms.
 Factors that can increase breast cancer risk include:

 - Inherited genetic abnormalities, such as the BRCA1 and BRCA2 genes